p3k4/playground/log.md

 -- log Sat 22.
 23:00

 Next task was to write the first letter in my name as "double sized" with inner color fill.
 I decided to do my full name once again, just to practice even more - and also, it's ton of fun!
 Soo far I've made "Per Chris".
 Here's the [file](https://github.com/p3k4/playground/blob/main/navn_2.py), I'll upload the final and finished one tomorrow morning as a seperate file.
 Now, I wanna lay back and watch some episodes of "Mr. Robot" before bedtime.

+-- log Sat 22.
+23:00

+Soo, circles.
+I'm trying to get a hold on how to calculate them properly - I've uplaoded my second attemnt on making a joyfull smurf in turtle (still using python).
+I'm thinking about going back to scratch once again, though.
+It gets rather diffucult to focus doing it all in one go - and in between every attempt I do make progress.It's no wonder we make kids draw houses and horses in their playgroup, those things are quite simple.
+Hm, I can still make an "Iron Maiden" drawing..!
+Yes, good idea, or even better - Kiss!
+Kiss makeup, haha! xd